 At WestBridge, we are committed to providing optimal care in a truly integrated dual diagnosis treatment program.
-Our family-centered, evidence-based treatment is for adult men experiencing symptoms of a co-occurring mental illness and substance use disorder.
+Our family-centered, evidence-based treatment is for adult men experiencing symptoms of co-occurring mental illness and substance use disorders.

 Residential Treatment Programs

 Our Residential Treatment facilities are safe, home-like environments that offer a unique healing atmosphere for evaluation, treatment, and support that enable men with co-occurring mental illness and substance use disorder to begin or to re-establish the healing process.

 When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.

 The Commons is located in Manchester, NH.

 By engaging and educating families throughout the course of treatment, we help them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.

 Our outpatient services offered in Manchester, NH are based on the Assertive Community Treatment (ACT) model, an evidence-based practice.

 WestBridge is highly successful at helping participants gain the skills they need to live healthy, sober and satisfying lives while living in the community.

 We use a multidisciplinary team approach to meet the individual needs of adult men diagnosed with co-occurring mental health and substance use disorders.